 I realise part of the problem is that in many schools teachers simply do not have the time to get to know each child.
 But my daughter’s situation occurred in an alternative school, with decent resources, where the staff could have dealt with the problem in a better way.

-The theory of bonding patterns could be of such use here, with teachers who understand even at a basic level how bonding patterns between children, and between themselves and the children form.
-Imagine if teachers could see beyond immediate behaviours and look at what might be going on underneath – both for children who behave in a destructive manner and those who bear the brunt of it.
+The theory of bonding patterns from Voice Dialogue could be of such use here.
+If teachers understood, even at a basic level, how bonding patterns between children, and between themselves and the children form, they would be able to see beyond immediate behaviours towards might be going on underneath – both for children who behave in a destructive manner and those who bear the brunt of it.

 And if teachers could see how they themselves might feel vulnerable in a class situation where they are meant to be the expert, yet are unable to immediately see how to handle some situations, they would also give themselves permission to observe, ask questions, and learn from other teachers and even from the children in their care.